-7.3.4 A sanction can only be imposed on an employee who is found under the agency's s15(3) procedures to have breached the Code (clause 6.4 of the Directions).
+7.3.4 A sanction can only be imposed on an employee who is found under the agency's s15(3) procedures to have breached the Code (section 44 of the Directions).

 7.3.5 Other administrative action such as counselling, training, mentoring, closer supervision or mediation may be considered more appropriate than a sanction.
 Such actions may be taken in addition to a sanction if they are likely to assist the employee to change their future behaviour.

 7.3.6 A sanction decision-maker is a person who has been given a delegation to impose a sanction from the range set out in s15(1) of the PS Act.
 This power could be delegated to a person outside the agency or outside the APS.
 The prior written consent of the Australian Public Service Commissioner must be obtained if an agency wishes to delegate the sanction decision-making power to a person who is neither an APS employee, nor a person appointed to an office by the Governor-General, or by a Minister, under a law of the Commonwealth40 (ss78(7) and (8) of the PS Act).